 The Federal Trade Commission or FTC enforces the Telephone Sales Rule (TSR) as a federal statute to keep a check on telemarketing calls in the country.
 According to this rule, telemarketers cannot call their prospective customers if their numbers are listed on the National DNR created by the FTC.
 Besides, companies also need to obtain written permission from prospective customers before making any automated outbound solicitation calls.

 Companies making outbound calls can have access to the National DNR for minimum five area codes without paying any fees.
 They can view up to minimum ten phone numbers at one time.
 According to the Bureau of Consumer Protection, companies that don’t comply with the DNC call list need to shell out heavy fines.
 Based on the regulations enforced by The Federal Trade Commission or FTC for short, the penalty per violation can go up to $16,000.

 Telemarketers that make outbound calls to their consumers should comply with the mentioned telemarketing laws.
 This is why you need a custom list for your business with detailed and updated customer information to generate quality leads, but without breaking the law.
-If you want to get some more information about the appropriate ways of contacting prospective customers without the risk of fine or penalties, call us at our toll-free numbers 1-888-981-3099/1-972-713-6622 for a no obligation expert consultation.
+If you want to get some more information about the appropriate ways of contacting prospective customers without the risk of fine or penalties, contact a telemarketing attorney.
+You can reach us at 1-888-981-3099/1-972-713-6622 for basic questions or information on obtaining lists.